AlkiviadisAleiferis/Sudoku-solver/README.md

 If you gave up solving then you came to the right place.

 Download the following libraries to use: google ortools, tkinter.
+Executing the sudoku_GUI.py file will do the job!